iter-tools/iter-tools/README.md

 * iterable: a generator function or any object with a generator function under the attribute Symbol.iterator
 * async iterable: an async generator function or any object with an async generator function under the attribute Symbol.asyncIterator

-#### Javascript supports
+#### Javascript support
-Every module is available in 3 javascript compatibility levels: ES5, ES2015, ES2018.
+Every module is available in 3 ecmascript editions: ES5, ES2015, ES2018.

 * Use ES5 when you need to support old browsers (like IE11).
-* Use ES2015 when you need to support modern browser, that don't support async iterables yet.
+* Use ES2015 when you need to support modern browsers, that don't support async iterables yet.
 This is also the right version for node 8 and below.
-* Use ES2018 when you need to support modern browser, that support async iterables.
-And node 10 or above.
+* Use ES2018 when you need to support modern browser, that supports async iterables.
+Like node 10 and above.

 Every version is available in 2 formats, using "ES2015 modules" (import/export) and "commonjs".
-The "ES2015 modules" uses the extension .mjs (for a future nodejs compatibility).
-If you are using a bundler like webpack or rollup, you should configure it to consume the "ES2015 modules" version.
+The "ES2015 modules" uses the extension .mjs (for nodejs compatibility).
+If you are using a bundler like webpack or rollup, the "ES2015 modules" version should be automatically picked up.
 This way you will benefit of the treeshaking.

 Here are some examples: